TUHH-ICS/MAS-Simulation/README.md

 For a high simulation speed, it is important to select the transmission range appropriatly, as interactions between agents should be minimized.
 Selecting the range to large can drastically decrease the simulation performance by introducing quadratic scaling in the number of agents.

-For the [`BaseAgent`](lib/agents/BaseAgent.m) class, there are no such convenience classes.
-Instead, there are several implementations of dynamic systems included in the [`lib/dynamics/`](lib/dynamics) folder that can be used as building blocks for custom agent classes.
+To model the dynamic behaviour of the agents, an extension of the [`BaseAgent`](lib/agents/BaseAgent.m) class is required.
+A variety of dynamic models to choose from is defined in [`lib/agents/models`](lib/agents/models), which can be used to simplify the implementation of the simulation.
+If the desired model is contained in the collection, only the specific controller behaviour needs to be implemented manually.
-Provided are LTI, LPV and general nonlinear dynamics, each in discrete- and continuous-time.
+Otherwise, the folder [`lib/dynamics/`](lib/dynamics) contains building blocks for custom implementations of LTI, LPV and general nonlinear dynamics, each in discrete- and continuous-time.
 Whenever possible, the agent dynamics should be implemented in discrete-time because the discrete-time evaluation is orders of magnitudes faster.

 ### Usage